-YOUR IN PERSON FINAL EXAM SCORE WILL TAKE THE PLACE OF ANY EXAM MISSED DURING THE SEMESTER (i.e. it will count twice).
-For students who do not miss an exam, the final exam may take the place of their lowest semester exam if the final exam grade is higher.
+YOUR IN-PERSON FINAL EXAM SCORE WILL TAKE THE PLACE OF A SINGLE EXAM MISSED DURING THE TERM (i.e. it will count twice).
+To maintain consistency in grading, for students who do not miss an exam, the final exam may take the place of their lowest lecture exam if the final exam grade is higher.
 The purpose of this policy is to eliminate the need for make-up exams.